 Moreover, if you’re having difficulty generating leads, it could be that your offer isn’t compelling enough.

 So how do you recognize when an offer is on fire?

 An irresistible offer will certainly attract clients and retain them.
-A hot offer will convert almost no matter what.
+A hot offer will convert almost always, no matter what.
 You can have an awful advertising campaign, and people will still buy what you have to offer.